-Arbtech Consulting Limited was instructed by Eastcote Lawn Tennis Club to undertake a Preliminary Ecological Appraisal (PEA) and Preliminary Roost Assessment (PRA) at Eastcote Lawn Tennis Club, 12 Kaduna Close, Pinner, Middlesex, HA5 2PZ (hereafter referred to as "the site").
-The survey was required to inform a planning application for to change existing floodlighting on five courts to LEDs, and to add floodlighting to our sixth court (hereafter referred to as "the proposed development").
-A plan showing the proposed development will be provided in Appendix 1 when available.
+Arbtech Consulting Limited was instructed by Property Tectonics Limited to undertake a Preliminary Ecological Appraisal (PEA) and Preliminary Roost Assessment (PRA) at Yeading Infant and Nursery School, London, UB4 0NR (hereafter referred to as "the site").
+The survey was required to inform a planning application for the demolition of one building (B1) and partial demolition of another building (B2) and the erection of a new building (hereafter referred to as "the proposed development").
+A plan showing the proposed development is provided in Appendix 1.
 The aim of the PEA was to obtain data on existing ecological conditions, and to conduct a preliminary assessment of the likely significance of ecological impacts on the proposed development.
 The aim of the PRA was to determine the presence or evaluate the likelihood of the presence of roosting bats, and to gain an understanding of how bats could use the site for roosting, foraging or commuting.